rfrht/gps-reference/README.md

 **Next steps:** Procure the board, the components, assemble & test.

-This is the do-it-yourself version of the u-Blox-based GPS-Referenced Programmable Precision Signal Generator.
-While this is **not** a [GPS-Disciplined Oscillator](https://en.wikipedia.org/wiki/GPS_disciplined_oscillator) but a [Numerically Controlled Oscillator](https://en.wikipedia.org/wiki/Numerically_controlled_oscillator) instead.
+This is the do-it-yourself version of the u-Blox-based **GPS-Referenced Programmable Precision Signal Generator**.

 The board design is largely inspired by [ZL2PD design](https://www.zl2pd.com/GPS_Freq_Ref.html) and features a few other stuff, like break-out headers for I2C, Serial, USB, External Battery and antenna selector.
 There are two signal outputs; one DC-coupled, suitable for logic level output and an AC-coupled output.

 RA3APW [did some some extensive research (Russian content)](http://www.ra3apw.ru/proekty/ublox-neo-7m/) and found that there are a few frequencies where there is some very good precision for the general hobbyist, yielding precision between 0.1 PPM to 1 PPB.
+This is not a [GPS-Disciplined Oscillator](https://en.wikipedia.org/wiki/GPS_disciplined_oscillator) but a high precision [Numerically Controlled Oscillator](https://en.wikipedia.org/wiki/Numerically_controlled_oscillator) instead.

 Bear in mind that the RA3APW tested U-Blox M-7 hardware, while in this project we will be using the newer generation [NEO-M8Q-01A Automotive grade](https://www.u-blox.com/en/product/neo-m8q-01a-module), which sports a [TCXO](https://en.wikipedia.org/wiki/Crystal_oscillator#Temperature), (hopefully) increasing precision.

-The great frequencies are, namely:
+The high reliability frequencies are, namely:

 | Frequency |
 | --- |